40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Because of this unique characteristic, it is also known as one of the most famous pop art paintings of all time.

-Apart from the pop feature, False Start is said to overwhelm the viewer with its dominant brushstrokes and vivid color schemes.
+Apart from the pop feature, False Start is said to have overwhelmed the viewer with its dominant brushstrokes and vivid color schemes.

-The viewer also finds his eyes traveling all over the canvas because of the flags and carefully placed names of colors in different colors.
+The viewers would also find their eyes traveling all over the canvas because of the flags and carefully placed names on the colors.

 When asked about the vague nature of this famous abstract artwork, John says, “certain limitations in my work and I had the need to overcome those….
 The flags and targets have their colors positioned in a predetermined way.
 I wanted to find a way to apply color so that the color would be determined by some other method. “